-There are some glaring legal pitfalls to avoid when scouring for an overnight parking spot.
+There are some glaring legal pitfalls to avoid when scouring for an overnight parking spot where you can sleep in your car legally.
 You're obviously going to want to stay off private property.
 Unless you have the owner’s permission, tangling with private property is asking for a trespassing charge.
 Avoid parking in obviously illegal areas at all times—don’t count on the cover of the night to disguise your folly.
 And of course, always, ALWAYS read every possible sign nearby.
 Reading the signs that are right in front of your face will save you time and money when you avoid a citation.

 Give it a rest